ArbitrumFoundation/docs/docs/new-arb-chains.md

 ### New L2s: Arbitrum DAO Authorized

 The Arbitrum DAO can authorize the creation of new L2 chains.
 New L2 chains are authorized via a constitutional [governance proposal](./how-tos/create-submit-dao-proposal.md); if the proposal passes, a new chain will be created.
-The DAO can authorize new chains to be among the chains governed by the Arbitrum DAO (i.e., such that the [DAO constitution](./dao-constitution.md) will apply to it as it does currently to Arbitrum One and Nova), or may authorize new chains to governed by other means.
+The DAO can authorize new chains to be among the chains governed by the Arbitrum DAO (i.e., such that the [DAO constitution](./dao-constitution.md) will apply to it as it does currently to Arbitrum One and Nova), or may authorize new chains to be governed by other means.

 ### New L3s: No Authorization Required